vtexdocs/help-center-content/docs/tutorials/en/creating-a-specification-group-in-a-category.md

 ---
-title: Creating a specification group in a category
+title: 'Creating a specification group in a category'
 id: tutorials_246
 status: PUBLISHED
 createdAt: 2017-04-27T22:12:25.134Z